Are your worried your kids or family members require too many Christmas presents?

 Too many Christmas presents?

-Should you get your kids only 4 items?
+Should you get your kids only 4 items for Christmas?

 You’ve seen the Pinterest posts and social media shares.
 Parents everywhere are giving their kids four items this Christmas:

 - Something to wear, and

 While I really love the concept behind getting my kids only four items for Christmas, I admittedly struggle with this one.

 I know I really want to avoid the excess of Christmases past!